Small Kitchen Remodel Before and After: Budget Makeover Ideas to Preview with AI

 Before changing cabinets or appliances, ask how the kitchen works now.
 Is the walkway too tight?
 Is the sink area crowded?
 Is the refrigerator door blocking the path?
 Is there enough counter space near the stove?
 Does the kitchen need more closed storage or more visual breathing room?

 For a galley kitchen, the best remodel may be about rhythm: consistent cabinet lines, better lighting, and fewer interruptions.
 For a small L-shaped kitchen, the opportunity may be a cleaner corner solution and better counter flow.
-For an apartment kitchen, the most realistic upgrade may be color, lighting, and storage rather than construction.
+For an apartment kitchen or tiny kitchen remodel before and after, the most realistic upgrade may be color, lighting, and storage rather than construction.

 Roomagic can help you compare the visual side of these decisions.
 It will not replace measurements, contractor advice, or code requirements, but it can help you decide which design direction is worth exploring before you spend money.